 6. KGModal – another Objective-C Popup

 KGModal is another Objective-C pop-up, therefore can be used on iOS devices.
-It is essentially a drop in control that allows the display of any view in a modal pop-up.
+It is essentially a drop-in control that allows the display of any view in a modal pop-up.
 The modal will automatically scale to fit the content view and centre it on screen with animations

 7. ngDialog – an Angular Modal

 If you are working with Angular, you can use ngDialog, which is essentially a modals and pop-ups provider for Angular.js applications.
 The great thing about this library is that it has no additional dependencies, whilst also being highly customizable.
-If you’re into Angular, this is great choice for an Ajax popup.
+If you’re into Angular, this is a great choice for an Ajax popup.

 8. An Angular Modal Service

 This Ajax popup or modal is defined as an Angular service, so essentially you’ll be able to create pop-ups and modals via this Angular service.
-You can reference the script, specify the service as a dependency of the application and then inject the modal service into any controller, service or directive where you need it.
+You can reference the script, specify the service as a dependency of the application and then inject the modal service into any controller, service, or directive where you need it.

 9. Another Angular JS Modal Service

 This is another Angular pop-up implemented via an AngularJS service that creates a Modal Pop-up with a given HTML template and controller.
-As an Ajax popup, it doesn’t get quite simpler that this one.
+As an Ajax popup, it doesn’t get quite simpler than this one.